ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 ##### 3. Box name

 In the diagram we can give each box a name.
-Besides readability of the diagram, the name can then be used as a synonym of a more comples an indexed access to the box in the contract.
-For example, `change` is the name of the box, which can also be access in the contract as `OUTPUTS(2)` (though it is not used this way in the example).
+Besides readability of the diagram, the name can then be used as a synonym of a more complex indexed access to the box in the contract.
+For example, `change` is the name of the box, which can also be accessed in the ErgoScript contract as `OUTPUTS(2)`.
 Box names can also be used to specify conditions that should be checked in its script (more about it later).